When generic systems fail, it’s time to design your own

 Now, identify the 2-3 key changes that would make the biggest difference compared to your current reality.
 Not ten changes.
 Two or three.
 Maybe it’s: “I need one block of uninterrupted time for creative work” or “I need to batch all meetings on certain days” or “I need a clear end time to stop working because I get resentful otherwise.”

-This is your prototype.
-It’s not yet real.
-It’s a design you’re about to test.
+This is your prototype — not a commitment, a design you’re about to test.

 Week 4: Test your prototype with metrics (Test phase)